 Normally, the reasons why teens get into drugs are common and noticeable.
 This gives you a chance to preempt the disastrous effects of substance abuse by taking certain precautionary measures.

 Prescription abuse is one of the biggest drug-related problems in the United States.
 Studies show that every one in five young adults experiments with prescription drugs at some point in their life.
-If you or any other member of your family is getting prescription drugs, make sure they are locked properly and away from the reach of your children.
-Also keep track of all the drugs you take, and if you don’t need any pills, properly dispose them as soon as you can.
+If you or any other member of your family is getting prescription drugs, make sure they are properly locked away and out of reach of your children.
+Also, keep track of all the drugs you take, and if you don’t need any pills, properly dispose of them as soon as you can.

 Some kids who feel they’re not getting the attention they deserve can also turn to drugs.
 Especially, children who are performing poorly in academics or are not outstanding in sports or artistic talents can suffer inferiority complex and end up doing drugs.
 So, if your job or business is keeping you busy, make sure you spare enough time to spend with your kids and the family.

-The smartest thing that you can do as a parent is tell your kids that you severely disapprove of the drugs before they hit their teenage years, as research shows that kids whose parents have done this are less likely to do drugs.
-Also, try to model the kind of behavior you expect to see from your kids i.e. don’t smoke or drink in front of them.
+The smartest thing that you can do as a parent is to tell your kids that you severely disapprove of the drugs before they hit their teenage years, as research shows that kids whose parents have done this are less likely to do drugs.
+Also, try to model the kind of behavior you expect to see from your kids, i.e. don’t smoke or drink in front of them.